Bill Gates: Early life and education

 The four students formed the Lakeside Programmers Club to make money.
 At the end of the ban, they offered to find bugs in CCC's software in exchange for extra computer time.
 Rather than using the system remotely via Teletype, Gates went to CCC's offices and studied source code for various programs that ran on the system, including Fortran, Lisp, and machine language.
 The arrangement with CCC continued until 1970 when the company went out of business.
 The following year, a Lakeside teacher enlisted Gates and Evans to automate the school's class-scheduling system, providing them computer time and royalties in return.
 The duo worked diligently in order to have the program ready for their senior year.
-Towards the end of their junior year, Evans was killed in a mountain climbing accident, which Gates has described as one of the saddest days of his life.
-Gates then turned to Allen who helped him finish the system for Lakeside.
+Towards the end of their junior year, Evans was killed in a mountain climbing accident, which Gates described as one of the saddest days of his life.
+He then turned to Allen who helped him finish the system for Lakeside.

-At 17, Gates formed a venture with Allen called Traf-O-Data to make traffic counters based on the Intel 8008 processor.
+At age 17, Gates formed a venture with Allen called Traf-O-Data to make traffic counters based on the Intel 8008 processor.
 In 1972, he served as a congressional page in the House of Representatives.
-He was a National Merit Scholar when he graduated from Lakeside School in 1973.
-He scored 1590 out of 1600 on the Scholastic Aptitude Tests (SAT) and enrolled at Harvard College in the autumn of 1973.
-He chose a pre-law major but took mathematics (including Math 55) and graduate level computer science courses.
-While at Harvard, he met fellow student Steve Ballmer.
+He was a national merit scholar when he graduated from Lakeside School in 1973.
+He scored 1590 out of 1600 on the Scholastic Aptitude Tests (SAT) and enrolled at Harvard University in the autumn of 1973.

+Gates did not stay at Harvard long enough to choose a concentration, but took mathematics (including Math 55) and graduate level computer science courses.
+While at Harvard, he met fellow student and future Microsoft CEO Steve Ballmer.
 Gates left Harvard after two years while Ballmer stayed and graduated magna cum laude.
 Years later, Ballmer succeeded Gates as Microsoft's CEO and maintained that position from 2000 until his resignation in 2014.

 Gates devised an algorithm for pancake sorting as a solution to one of a series of unsolved problems presented in a combinatorics class by professor Harry Lewis.
 His solution held the record as the fastest version for over 30 years, and its successor is faster by only 2%.
 His solution was formalized and published in collaboration with Harvard computer scientist Christos Papadimitriou.

 Gates remained in contact with Paul Allen and joined him at Honeywell during the summer of 1974.
 In 1975, the MITS Altair 8800 was released based on the Intel 8080 CPU, and Gates and Allen saw the opportunity to start their own computer software company.
 Gates dropped out of Harvard that same year.
 His parents were supportive of him after seeing how much he wanted to start his own company.
 He explained his decision to leave Harvard: "if things hadn't worked out, I could always go back to school.
 I was officially on leave."